Social Media

 back

-36 Best Things To Do This Weekend In Singapore With Kids & Fun Kids’ Events
+27 Things To Do This Weekend In Singapore With Kids 3 – 5 April (Many Are FREE!)

-Check out our Weekend Planner for all the exciting things to do this weekend in Singapore!
-We’ve found plenty of fun events for kids and parents alike, so read on to find out what’s on.
+Check out our Weekend Planner for all the exciting things to do this weekend in Singapore (3 – 5 April 2026)!
+We’ve found plenty of fun events for kids and parents alike, including FREE activities, so read on to find out what’s on.

 With so many kids’ events and free things to do in Singapore, we’re always looking forward to the weekend!
-Well, we’re on top of all the best things to do this weekend in Singapore, whether it’s fun kids’ activities, pop-up markets, kids’ theatre showsfree outdoor playgrounds or free water playgrounds.
+Well, we’re on top of all the best things to do this weekend in Singapore, whether it’s fun indoor activities, pop-up markets, kids’ theatre showsfree outdoor playgrounds or free water playgrounds.
 Read on for ideas on what to do and where to go.
+Many of these events and activities are also free!

 Read more: 101 Best Kids’ Activities In Singapore